thomhurst/TUnit/README.md

 It aims to build upon the useful features of both while trying to address any pain points that they may have.

 [Read more here](https://thomhurst.github.io/TUnit/docs/comparison/framework-differences)

-## Prerelease

-You'll notice that version 1.0 isn't out yet.
-While this framework is mostly feature complete, I'm waiting for a few things:
-- Full Rider support for all features
-- Full VS support for all features
-- Open to feedback on existing features
-- Open to ideas on new features

-As such, the API may change.
-I'll try to limit this but it's a possibility.

 ## Benchmark